Electrical Engineering Manager Salary

 Popular Skills for Electrical Engineering Manager

-Survey results show that Electrical Engineering Managers use a fair number of skills.
+Survey results imply that Electrical Engineering Managers put a diverse skill set to use.
 Most notably, skills in Systems Engineering, People Management, Project Management, and Engineering Design are correlated to pay that is above average.
 Skills that seem to negatively impact pay include AutoCAD, Programmable Logic Controllers / Automation, and autodesk autocad.
-It is often found that people who know Engineering Design are also skilled in Microsoft Excel and Programmable Logic Controllers (PLC) / Automation.
+Those proficient in Engineering Design are, more often than not, also skilled in Microsoft Excel and Programmable Logic Controllers (PLC) / Automation.

 Pay by Experience Level for Electrical Engineering Manager